Opinion | Trump broke the immigration system. Biden hasn’t fixed it. Now Ukrainians are suffering the consequences.

-Instead we’ve done pretty much the bare minimum — that is, we’ve allowed Ukrainians already here to stay longer.
+Instead, we’ve done pretty much the bare minimum — that is, we’ve allowed Ukrainians already here to stay longer.
 This is little comfort to families stuck in war-torn Ukraine, of course, or those who have fled with little more than the clothes on their backs.

 The Biden administration has lots of options to help welcome some of these displaced Ukrainians, particularly those with U.S. ties.